vzcaffaro/programming-languages-2020/assignment-2.md

 - evaluate `e`
 - in case `evalCBN e` is of the form `ECons e1 e2` the result obtained by evaluating the head of the list represented by `ECons e1 e2`.

+Also note that lists are similar to numbers.
+After all, a successor number is essentially just a list of `S`s (and `0` plays a role similar to the EndOfList symbol `#`).
+Taking this comparison further, `tail` corresponds to `minus_one` since both chop off the first element of their respective input.

 **Exercise:** (not necessary to hand this in, but should help to see how to implement the two rules above in `Interpreter.hs`) Translate the computation rule `hd a:b:c:#   --->   a` from concrete syntax to abstract syntax.
 Also run `hd a:b:c:#` in the parser and compare.